Elections 2022: The crucial battle for Glasgow

 The council chief also underlined the partial resolution to the equal pay legal dispute with a compensation deal worth £500million to thousands of women employees who had been historically discriminated against by being paid less than men in similarly skilled roles.
 To pay for the compensation the council had to remortgage major venues.
 Thousands of more claims have yet to be resolved with more buildings being considered for remortgaging to finance the settlements.

-Councillor Bell praised Councillor Aitken for making it her mission to tackle the long running and difficult dispute while both blame the previous Labour administrations for not resolving the case sooner, resulting in less cost to the council.
+Councillor Bell praised Councillor Aitken for making it her mission to tackle the long running and difficult dispute while both blame the previous Labour administrations for not resolving the case sooner, which would have meant less cost to the council.

 "In the run up to the 2017 elections, when I said it was our intention to take on and settle Frank McAveety [the Labour council leader] said 'ridiculous.
 It's not possible.
 You'll bankrupt the council and there isn't any discrimination anyway'.
 I am certain if Labour had been re-elected in 2017 this would still be in the courts," Councillor Aitken told The Herald on Sunday.